Research & Blog

 • Whether major AI incidents force reactive regulation

-The alternative to proactive governance isn't innovation—it's chaos.
+The alternative to proactive governance isn't innovation.
+It's chaos.

 As AI systems become more powerful and pervasive, the costs of regulatory failure compound exponentially.
 We've seen this movie before with climate change, financial markets, and social media.

-The question isn't whether we need robust AI governance—it's whether we'll implement it before or after catastrophic failures force our hand.
+The question isn't whether we need robust AI governance.
+It's whether we'll implement it before or after catastrophic failures force our hand.

 History suggests we'll wait too long.
 The stakes suggest we can't afford to.